Typo

 The remainder sections of this README are structured in the following way:

-1. In the next section, a *Demonstration* of rendering some sample MD code
+In the next section, a Demonstration of rendering some sample MD code is given by providing the results of:

-b) working without *Obsidian-Typo*, using either the vanilla Default theme
+a) using Obsidian-Typo (with the Default theme); b) working without Obsidian-Typo, using either the vanilla Default theme or kepano's Minimal theme.

-2. Below the *Demonstration* section, a short instruction for how to
+Below the Demonstration section, a short instruction for how to install Obsidian-Typo to an Obsidian Vault is given.

-point, which it is mentioned in the end of this README file.
+For further reference, the Documentation might be a good starting point, which it is mentioned in the end of this README file.

 Demonstration